typo3-themes/themes_builder/Resources/Private/DummyFiles/Resources/Private/Elements/Readme.rst

 Elements
 ========

-This directory contains elements recognized by ext:fluidcontent.
+This directory contains elements recognized by ext:gridelements.